 Plant and animal extinction can have a detrimental impact on the ecological system, specifically disrupting the natural ecosystem.
 The reason for this is that the extinction of one specie is likely to result in the extinction of the other members of the ecosystem.
 According to Tillman and Lehman (2001) loss of diversity can accelerate species extinction and this can have a damaging impact on the natural functioning of the ecosystem.
 An example of a disruption of the ecosystem is the depletion of the coral reefs, which is likely to cause the extinction of certain water species.
 The complete destruction of the coral reefs translates to destroying the natural habitat of certain sea plants and animals, thus the threat towards their extinction.
 This can also have a detrimental impact on humans, who will eventually bear the impact of this form of environmental destruction.
 Extinction is highly associated with the challenge of achieving environmental sustainability, making it harder to achieve.
 It is noted that despite the global policies on sustainability, the global environment has only deteriorated in recent years (Howes et al, 2017).
 Nevertheless, the concept of extinction and the threat it can have on the global ecosystem serves as an incentive to develop measures and policies to address the issue of environmental sustainability.
 An example of this measure includes determining the loopholes of environmental guidelines and ensure the implementation of innovative and effective policies in the future.

 An action, even on an individual basis, can help save biodiversity and achieve environmental sustainability.
 One of the specific action that can be taken to promote environmental sustainability is to raise awareness within my family about the importance of simple acts such as saving on energy.
 This is just a small action, however, starting this small makes a difference in promoting environmental sustainability.
+Students can write papers about our environment and biodiversity and discuss the topic with their peers.
 Another action that can help promote biodiversity is to participate with organizations that aim to build a sustainable community.
 In most instances, community efforts towards sustainability encourages people to participate, and it is through my active participation that I can help spread awareness about the importance of sustainable practices.